Trusted by 100,000+ Families

 scientist

-The vestibular sense is a sense in your body that helps you keep your balance and know your body’s position.
-It is located in your inner ear and includes three tiny fluid-filled tubes.
-These tubes are sensitive to movement and gravity and send signals to your brain about your body’s orientation.
-When you move your head, the fluid in the tubes moves as well, and this sends an alert to your brain that tells you which direction you are moving in.
-This helps you to maintain your balance and to know where you are in space.
-The vestibular sense also works with your other senses, such as your vision, to help you navigate your surroundings.
-If your vestibular sense is not working correctly, you may experience dizziness, vertigo, or trouble with balance.
-This can be caused by different factors, including inner ear infections, head injuries, or certain medications.
+The vestibular sense helps you maintain balance and understand your body’s position.
+Located in the inner ear, it consists of three fluid-filled tubes sensitive to movement and gravity.
+These tubes send signals to your brain about your orientation, helping you stay balanced and aware of your position in space.
+The vestibular sense works with other senses, like vision, to help you navigate.
+If it malfunctions, you may experience dizziness, vertigo, or balance issues, which can be caused by inner ear infections, head injuries, or certain medications.

 Video Explanation